SoftUni-Internal/interactive-content/EN/06-Joins-Subqueries-And-Indices/01-Joins.md

 The INNER JOIN keyword selects all rows from both tables as long as there is a match between the columns.

-If there are records in the "employees" table that do not have matches in "departments" table, these will not be shown!
+If there are records in the "employees" table that do not have matches in the "departments" table, these will not be shown!

 [image assetsSrc="Joins-Subqueries-And-Indices(7).png" /]